It happened. You were fined by OSHA.

 Provide Health and Safety Records

-If a business can show evidence of limited exposure to the hazard, then the citation may be revoked.
+If your business can show evidence of limited exposure to the hazard, then the citation may be revoked.
 These records can provide an accurate representation of health hazards that show whether or not your employees were ever at risk of exposure to health hazards.

 A medical surveillance program that regularly tests the exposure of employees, and keeps up-to-date records, can help employers avoid OSHA fines completely.